top of page

 Emily Hall

-Now in her third year as a Creative Lead Guide (change title?) at Wild Rose, Emily blends art with nature, encouraging students to experiment with different materials like charcoal, watercolor, ink, clay, and found natural objects.
+Emily was a Lead Guide at Wild Rose for 2 years.
+Emily blends art with nature, encouraging students to experiment with different materials like charcoal, watercolor, ink, clay, and found natural objects.
 She helps young artists find their voice through hands-on projects and thoughtful discussions about symbolism and process.

 Outside of teaching, Emily enjoys drawing, painting, puppetry, playing music, hiking, and fungi foraging.
 Lately, she’s been diving into multimedia sculpture and the beginnings of woodworking, and can’t wait to share what she learns!